Joint Debt Problems

 If you’re unable to repay the debt, of if your co-signatory defaults on their payments it will likely have an adverse effect on your credit rating, even if you have other personal accounts in good standing.

-Many are not aware of this, but a joint debt can also bankruptcy.
+Many are not aware of this, but a joint debt can also be cleared in bankruptcy.

 At the very least, debts in arrears can have a long-lasting negative impact on your personal credit rating.